epklein/epklein.github.io/templates/people-mgmt/template-1-1-private-notes.md

 ### 2022-09-21 - Release problems

-Alice didn't monitor her last deploy properly, and it caused a high error rate when it went to production.
-Because of that, we took 2 hours to rollback to our previous version.
+Alice didn't monitor her last deployment properly, and it caused a high error rate when it went to production.
+Because of that, we took 2 hours to roll back to our previous version.
 It was not the first time, so I need to define clearer expectations and have a candid conversation about this incident.

 ### 2022-08-01